cysouw/diathesis/text/c01_introduction.md

 ### Functional analysis {#sec:intro-functional-analysis}

 Intimately connected to the domain of application (i.e. which verbs allow for which diathesis) is the question as to the meaning/function of a specific diathesis.
 In essence, this question asks for a description of the difference between the meaning of the two alternants of a diathesis.
-For example, what is the difference between the transitive [@Next a] and the corresponding reflexive anticausative [@Next b], see [@sec:reflexive-anticausative].
+For example, what is the difference between the transitive [@next a] and the corresponding reflexive anticausative [@next b], see [@sec:reflexive-anticausative].

 :::ex
 a.
 Ich schließe die Tür.